 IN A NUTSHELL

-Main Takeaways: Double cleansing involves using two cleansers, especially at night to help remove heavy makeup, dirt, and oil.
+Main Takeaways: Double cleansing involves using two cleansers, particularly at night, to help remove heavy makeup, dirt, and oil.

 What Is Double Cleansing

-Double cleansing does not refer to washing one’s face twice per day, as in once in the morning and once at night.
-It’s a practice where you cleanse two times consecutively before carrying on with the rest of your routine.
+Double cleansing is a practice where you cleanse two times consecutively before carrying on with the rest of your routine.
 Double cleansing dates as far back as the 14th century and originated in far-eastern parts of the globe, where in some countries it was considered the only way to effectively remove culturally relevant cosmetics, like the white paint worn by geishas.

 Why Double Cleanse?